DocumaticAI/doculog/README.md

 Quickly generate changelogs
 and release notes
 by analysing your git history.
-A python tool
+A tool written in python,
-which works on any language.
+but works on any language.

 ## Getting started